AjayUmasankar/SongTags/NOTES.md

 The total width of the label element is equivalent to the textbox that it covers!
 Their width animations also match, making it seamless!

+    // The retrieved element has parent yt-* which has parent h3.
+The retrieved element also has attribute href which starts with /playlist const playlistNameEl = document.querySelector('h3 yt-formatted-string a[href^="/playlist"]') as HTMLAnchorElement;

+    border-inline is the left and right. border-inline-start is the left border-block is the top and down. border-block-start is the top

+    if youre messing around with width and height of div elements. its important to know that the constraint doesnt have to be set on the top level divs you may have to follow the child elements down to see where the width/height constraint is set this is because the parent div elements adjust to fit the small object that has height/width set on it

 *****************TYPESCRIPT LEARNINGS*****************
 In TypeScript, just as in ECMAScript 2015, any file containing a top-level import or export is considered a module.
 Conversely, a file without any top-level import or export declarations is treated as a script whose contents are available